 Who needs to complete the I-9?

-A form must be completed for each and every individual who is employed within the United States.
+You must complete a form for each and every individual you employ in the US.
 Employers are responsible for ensuring a completed form is on file; however, the form requires input from both employers and employees.

 Non-compliance can lead to severe fines and penalties, beginning at several hundred dollars and incrementally increasing to the tens of thousands per violation.

 When does the form need to be completed?

 There is a strict timeline to follow when filing Form I-9.